apache/tvm/docs/how_to/deploy/adreno.rst

    mod = convert_to_dtype(mod["main"], dtype)
    dtype = "float32"  if  dtype == "float32"  else  "float16"

-The "ToMixedPrecision" method is a pass to convert an FP32 relay graph into an FP16 version (with FP16 or FP32 accumulation dtypes).
+The ``ToMixedPrecision`` method is a pass to convert an FP32 relay graph into an FP16 version (with FP16 or FP32 accumulation dtypes).
 Doing this transformation is useful for reducing model size as it halves the expected size of the weights (FP16_acc16 case).